Join us for an adventure in flavor!

 • Red wine – Any good quality red such as merlot, cabernet sauvignon, pinot noir or shiraz.

-• Beef broth – We use Better than Bouillon.
+• Beef broth – I like Better than Bouillon.

 • Fresh herbs – Rosemary and thyme.